andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 The intended audience for this document is a programmer who has some experience with Rust, and has a basic understanding of lifetimes, but who finds it difficult to *think about* lifetimes and gets confused by their syntax.

+There is a great quote: "All models are wrong, but some are useful."
+The model of thinking I describe below is, technically, wrong.
+There are many moments where a snarky reader could interrupt and say, "Well, *actually*..."
+I'm aware of this, but my goal is not to tell you the facts, but to help you *think* about the facts.

 ## Part 1: First Principles

 Say you have a function.